peatk/Web-Scraping---HTML/README.md

 ##### Estimating terrestrial days in a Martian year

 The final step is to export the DataFrame to a CSV file, providing a comprehensive and organized dataset for further use.
-Through these tasks, you will apply and enhance your web-scraping and data analysis skills.